Polyps are abnormal tissue growths. They can form in various parts of the body, including the gallbladder.

 - red meats

-Also, some people need to take medication that lowers their cholesterol.
+Some people may also need to take medication that lowers their cholesterol.

-True gallbladder polyps are rare, and they can cause gallbladder cancer.
-The treatment involves surgical removal of the gallbladder.
-Survival rates for people with this type of cancer are higher when doctors detect the cancer and intervene early.
+True gallbladder polyps are rare, but they can cause gallbladder cancer.
+The standard treatment is the surgical removal of the gallbladder.
+Survival rates for people with this type of cancer are higher when doctors detect the cancer at an early stage.